 We owe it to our children to equip them with the knowledge, skills and values to tackle the staggering challenges they will meet as adults.

-Life-based learning, aimed at children aged 5 to 11, offers a bold and imaginative way forward.
+Life-Based Learning (LBL) is aimed at children aged 5 to 11 and offers a bold and imaginative vision for primary education.